This article will cover how to record calls on Microsoft Teams with the Marvin bot. You’ll learn how to invite and admit the bot to meetings.

 (Optional) Enable Streaming as soon as the bot joins

-Click "Join meeting".
+Click Invite Marvin to record the meeting.
 You need to admit the bot to the call as a participant.

 You can also choose to record the call via Microsoft Teams and upload it to Marvin.